edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 ### Abstract CLPR Applications

-A `CLPR Application` is software that is deployed to multiple `CLPR Endpoints` that employs one or more `CLPR Aapplication Use Cases`.
+A `CLPR Application` is software that is deployed to multiple `CLPR Endpoints` that employs one or more `CLPR Application Use Cases`.
 Each CLPR Application Use Case is implemented through a collection of `CLPR Application Messages` and the core `CLPR Application Message Handler` for that use case.
 A CLPR Application implements a call-back interface for